Segmented mirror: Southern African Large Telescope

-The SALT is a 10-meter telescope dedicated on spectroscopy for most of its observing time.
+The Southern African Large Telescope (SALT) is a 10-meter telescope dedicated on spectroscopy for most of its observing time.
 It shares similarities with the Hobby-Eberly Telescope and also consists of 91 hexagonal mirror segments, each 1 meter across, resulting in a total hexagonal mirror of 11.1 m by 9.8 m.
 It is located close to the town of Sutherland in the semi-desert region of the Karoo, South Africa.
 It is a facility of the South African Astronomical Observatory, the national optical observatory of South Africa.